hypermoist/Hemis/doc/release-notes/draft-release-notes-6.0.0.md

     protx_register "collateralHash" collateralIndex "ipAndPort" "ownerAddress" "operatorPubKey" "votingAddress" "payoutAddress" (operatorReward "operatorPayoutAddress")

     Creates and sends a ProTx to the network.
 The collateral is specified through "collateralHash" and collateralIndex, and must be an unspent transaction output spendable by this wallet.
-It must also not be used by any other masternode.
+It must also not be used by any other gamemaster.

     Arguments:
     1. "collateralHash"        (string, required) The collateral transaction hash.